 - Age 62 or older and retired for five or more years;

-- Age 55 or older and retired for ten or more years (generally applies to members in special plans that allow for retirement after a specific number of years regardless of age); or
+- Age 55 or older and retired for ten or more years; or

 - Receiving a disability pension for five or more years.